qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 In some places, we have a new state and need to compute the mutation (diff).
 Examples: Git, React.
 In Git and React, there is one commonality that the state itself is outside of their control and calculating the diff is how they "sync" the mutation to other systems (sync change to DOM in React, sync changes to other machines in Git).

+- Store both the latest state and mutation log.
+Bitemporal modelling.

 ## Move computation between stages

 Partial computation: only compute some parts of the data, and keep the structure of the whole computation: